 Stay curious about, but respectful of, each other.
 It is really important to stay up to date about your partner.
 Friendship is at the basis of all successful long-term relationships.
-It has also been shown that successful couples tend to be realists who recognise that a relationship will go through ‘ups and downs’.
+Successful couples tend to be realists who recognise that a relationship will go through ups and downs.

-If there are issues in your relationship that are difficult or painful to talk to each other about, consider seeing a counsellor.
+If there is something in your relationship that is difficult or painful to talk about to each other, consider seeing a counsellor.
 A counsellor can be of great value to help you talk things through, particularly if you are going over old terrain and each of you is feeling isolated, disappointed or hurt by the lack of progress.

 Where to get help